On Becoming Empowered. Adapted from my blog post Participatory Medicine

 I wanted to educate others about the awful disease that took doctors years of my life to diagnose and treat – even after I gave them the information to diagnose me.
 I didn’t want anyone else to suffer for years like I did.
 I wanted doctors to pay more attention to Cushing’s disease.

 People are becoming more empowered and participating in their own diagnoses, testing and treatment.
-This has changed a lot since 1983!
+This have changed a lot since 1983!

 When I had my Cushing’s over 30 years ago, I never thought that I would meet another Cushing’s patient in real life or online.
 Back then, I’d never even been aware that there was anything like an “online”.
 I’m so glad that people struggling with Cushing’s today don’t have to suffer anymore thinking that they’re the only one who deals with this.